Okayama

 Okayama (岡山市, Okayama-shi) is the capital city of Okayama Prefecture in the Chūgoku region of Japan.
+The Okayama metropolitan area, centered around the city, has the largest urban employment zone in the Chugoku region of western Japan.
 The city was founded on June 1, 1889.
-As of February 2023, the city has an estimated population of 720,841 and a population density of 910 persons per km2.
+As of February 2023, the city has an estimated population of 700,940 and a population density of 890 people per km2.
 The total area is 789.95 km2.

 The city is the site of Kōraku-en, known as one of the top three traditional gardens in Japan, and Okayama Castle, which is ranked among the best 100 Japanese castles.
-The city is famous as the setting of the Japanese fable "Momotarō".
+The city is famous as the setting of the Japanese fable Momotarō.
 Okayama joined the UNESCO Global Network of Learning Cities in 2016.

 History

-Sengoku period to Teisho period
+Sengoku to Edo period

-Before the Muromachi period, Okayama was one corner of a farm region and included a small castle built by the Kanemitsu.
-In the Sengoku period, Ukita Naoie attacked Okayama and attacked the castle for the transportation resources and extensive farmland in the region.
-Naoie remodeled the castle, built the old Sanyo road to the central part of the castle town, and called in craftsmen both from inside and outside of Bizen Province.
-Okayama became the political and economical capital of Bizen Province.

-Edo period

-In 1600, Ukita Hideie, who was the son of Naoie and the lord of Okayama, lost at the Battle of Sekigahara.
-The next year, Kobayakawa Hideaki came to Okayama and became the feudal lord of Okayama Domain.
-Hideaki died in 1602, however, ending the Kobayakawa line.
+In the late 16th century, during the Sengoku period (also called the Warring states period), Ukita Naoie consolidated a stronghold at Ishiyama beside the Asahi River.
+His successor, Ukita Hideie, shifted the main enclosure to the hill called "Okayama" and completed Okayama Castle, traditionally dated to 1597; hydrological works redirected river channels to serve as moats, and a castle town was laid out on a north–south axis.
+After the Battle of Sekigahara, Kobayakawa Hideaki became the lord of the Okayama Domain and reconfigured the outer defenses, including the Hatsuka-bori (an outer moat reputedly finished in twenty days) and gates that defined the city's perimeter.
 Ikeda Tadatugu, who was the feudal lord of Himeji Domain, became the next lord of Okayama.
-After this time, Okayama was ruled by the Ikedas until the latter part of the 19th century.
-Continuing its economic development, Okayama became one of the ten best large castle towns in Japan in the 18th century.
-The Korakuen Garden was developed by the fourth feudal lord, Ikeda Tsunamasa.
+The Ikeda clan subsequently ruled Okayama and expanded the castle town.